-IDC4999: DMin Project Completion.
+DMin in Practical Theology related to Conflict, Healing, Transformation in Korean Contexts IDC4999: DMin Project Completion.
 Register for this in semesters when working on the Project.
 This course is considered full-time enrollment.

 Students who have completed coursework but have exceeded the statute of limitation (number of years allowed) for the completion of the degree and have petitioned to and received permission from the Committee on Academic Procedures to continue, must register for "Continuous Registration" for every semester the student is doing research and/or writing for the DMin Research Project.
-Cost of the course is equivalent to one credit.
+Students will be charged the appropriate fees.